Posts

 Exercise benefits your brain just as much it does your body.
 Move throughout the day – take the stairs, work in 90-minute increments and stretch.
 Walk every chance you can, even if only 10 steps.
 Regular strength training and yoga improve blood flow to the brain AND enhance mood and energy levels through the release of endorphins.
 Regular physical activity (walking counts!) has been shown to increase the size of the hippocampus, the brain area involved in verbal memory and learning.

-By embracing these six pillars for brain health, you set the foundation for a sharper, more vibrant mind.
+By building on these six pillars for energy and brain health, you set the foundation for a sharper, more vibrant mind.
 Each pillar interacts with the others, creating a symphony of benefits for your cognitive function.
 Start implementing these strategies today and witness as your brain health transforms into a cornerstone of your overall wellness journey.

 Embracing a Proactive Brain Health Lifestyle